-An assessment of diagnostic gaps and priorities for Guinea Worm include developing a field test to detect pre-patent infection4 in humans, dogs and other animals and field pond-side tests for detecting Dracunculus medinensis DNA in copepods.
+An assessment of diagnostic gaps and priorities for Guinea worm include developing a field test to detect pre-patent infection4 in humans, dogs and other animals and field pond-side tests for detecting Dracunculus medinensis DNA in copepods.

-Scientific and operational protocols are required for the elimination of infections in animals, case surveillance and investigation in outbreaks, sustained funding to eliminate disease in the last remaining districts, improved case management (including integrated referral management), a post treatment tracking system to identify secondary or other forms, and multisectoral coordination.
+Scientific and operational protocols are required for the elimination of infections in animals, case surveillance ber of countries certified free of Guinea worm and the number of Guinea worm cases reported in the African Region and investigation in outbreaks, sustained funding to eliminate disease in the last remaining districts, improved case management (including integrated referral management), a post treatment tracking system to identify secondary or other forms, and multisectoral coordination.